Steem-FOSSbot/steem-fossbot-voter/README.md

 	3. **BOT_API_KEY**, set to any alphanumeric key you generate to grant access to your bot.
 Used to authenticate bot actions, such as start bot, as well as third party access.
 	4. **EMAIL_ADDRESS_TO** (optional), set to your email address for notifications
 	5. **EMAIL_ADDRESS_SENDER** (optional), set spoof email address for notification sender.
 Has no effect if EMAIL_ADDRESS_TO is not set
-4. After the setup process finishes, click on the _Manage App_ button.
-If you view the server now it will not work as we haven't finished the set up yet.

 You can always go to the _Resources_ tab in your Heroku Dashboard and change these variables any time.
 Each time you set a Config variable it restarts the server, so the change can take effect.

-Open the bot dashboard to access your dashboard and confirm it works correctly.
+After the app finishes deploying as a server, you can view the dashboard by clicking the **View ->** button and confirm it was set up correctly.
 Use the root URL of your app as hosted on Heroku, e.g. https://voter.herokuapp.com

-Now you can access your bot's settings using the bot dashboard.
-You'll be asked for the API key you set above to authenticate every time you perform an operation.
+Please see the usage information above this section for more information about the dashboard.

-#### Configure bot to run periodically
+#### IMPORTANT!
+Configure bot to run periodically

-**This a very important step.** To allow the Heroku "dyno" (app instance) to idle and not take up clock cycles, and so play by the rules with free accounts, we need to set a scheduled task which will run the bot periodally.
+A free Heroku app (called a "dyno") will idle after a certain amount of time, and so we cannot run a continuous code on this server.
+However in order to run our curation bot **we need to set a scheduled task which will run the bot periodally**.

 The **Heroku Scheduler** add-on was created with the app (if you had a verified account), so we'll add a scheduled task there with these steps: